 The final stage or step in this journey is all about the Proper Movement.

-How long treatment takes depends on how long the problem has been there.
+My clients always ask me how long treatment takes and I always tell them it depends on how long the problem has been there.

 Once you get it right, the person progressively feels better and more in control of their bodies.